Information-Organizing and Information-Keeping Behavior

 People organize their information in certain ways in their daily lives.
 Despite its importance and close relationship with our lives, little is known about information organizing behavior, especially what process people go through when organizing information.
-In a panel discussion presented in 2015 at the 78th Association for Information Science and Technology (ASIS&T) Annual Meeting in St. Louis, MO., Assistant Professor Kyong Eun Oh expressed the need to explore how people organize their personal information in everyday life.
+In a panel discussion presented in 2015 at the 78th Association for Information Science and Technology (ASIS&T) Annual Meeting in St. Louis, MO., Assistant Professor Kyong Eun Oh from the College of Organizational, Computational, and Information Sciences expressed the need to explore how people organize their personal information in everyday life.

 Oh introduced the personal information organization process (PIOP) model, a six stage model that holistically shows the process of organizing personal information.
 The PIOP model identifies behavioral (actions) and cognitive (thoughts) aspects of the process, as well as decisions and factors that are involved during the process.
 This model also shows that social groups (i.e., thought communities) influence the information organization process.
 The PIOP model initially has been developed by investigating how academics in social science field organize their information (Oh, 2013).